 - Have good financial and legal skills or advisors who will assist you in these matters.
 Your retirement fund is probably your largest investment after your home, so it’s important to know what you are doing.

-- Organise your own life insurance, income protection and disability cover.
+- Organize your own life insurance, income protection and disability cover.

-- Be prepared for the ongoing costs of running a SMSF.
+- Be prepared for the ongoing costs of running an SMSF.
 Fund trustees require accountants, auditors and advisors.

 How to make managing your SMSF easier

 Planning for the future and keeping a track of your SMSF can be an overwhelming and challenging task.
 How can you monitor your investments and project their growth over the next 20-30 years?
-With Financial Mapper’s Wealth Guidance Report, you can now see how your SMSF investment strategy should track and what your future projected financial position might be.
-Managing your own super fund can be a daunting idea — but with the right financial planning tools and resources, you can easily save for retirement and sleep easy at night knowing that your finances are in your hands.
+With Financial Mapper’s wealth guidance report, you can now see how your SMSF investment strategy should track and what your future projected financial position might be.
+Managing your own super fund can be a daunting idea — but with the right financial planning tools, resources, and advisors you can easily save for retirement and sleep easy at night knowing that your finances are in your hands.